18F/data-federation-project/DataFederationFramework.md

 3. Do you have any contacts in those efforts we could reach out to?
 4. What do you think are the primary challenges of federated data efforts?

 We took notes directly in a public github issue, and submitted it upon completion of the interview, sending it to the participants for review.
-You can view those raw notes [here](https://github.com/18F/data-federation-report/issues?utf8=%E2%9C%93&q=is%3Aissue+interview)
+You can view those raw notes [here](https://github.com/18F/data-federation-report/issues?utf8=%E2%9C%93&q=is%3Aissue+interview).

 We have also compiled a [summary of all projects interviewed](summary.csv).

-Our analysis consisted of analyzing our interview notes and identifying common themes and patterns, presented in two forms: a Maturity Model and Playbook.
+Our analysis consisted of analyzing our interview notes and identifying common themes and patterns, presented in two forms: a [Maturity Model](#the-data-federation-maturity-model) and [Playbook](#the-data-federation-playbook).
 The maturity model identifies four principal dimensions with which to gauge a federated effort, and three phases of maturity for each dimension.
 The playbook consists of a set of actionable plays which have proven helpful to previous efforts.

 ## The Data Federation Maturity Model